a3gz/chubby/README.md

 Chubby assumes the existence of a `src/app/config` directory containing at least one file called `config.php`.
 This file should return an associateive array with settings that will be injected in the container.

-Optionally we can provide Slim with additional dependencies by adding more files inside the `config` directory.
+Optionally we can inject additional dependencies by adding more files inside the `config` directory.
 Each file must return one dependency.
 Take the provided `logger.php` for instance:

     return function($c) {
         $appName =  basename(PUBLIC_APP_PATH);